Samuel1698/fakeViewport/README.md

 ```

 ### API Integration (Optional)
 The script includes an optional API for remote monitoring.
 It is disabled by default.
 Enable it in the `config.ini` file by setting `USE_API=True` under the `[API]` section.
 Once enabled, restart the script so you can access the script's status remotely (with appropriate network permissions) by navigating to the Thin Client's IP address in your browser.
-For example: `http://[machine's IP]:5000/admin.`
+For example: `http://[machine's IP]:5000/api`

 Specific routes:
 ```
-/admin
+/api
+   - Displays a list of all the urls
+/health_interval
+   - Number of seconds between each 'health' check.
+Corresponds to SLEEP_TIME in config.ini /log_entry
-   - Combines all of the routes into one /get_script_uptime
+   - Displays the last line logged into the log file /log_interval
+   - Number of minutes between each 'log' entry into log file.
+Corresponds to LOG_INTERVAL in config.ini /ram
+   - Ram Total/Used
+/script_uptime
-   - Difference between the timestamp of when the script started and time.now /check_view
+   - Timestamp of when the script started running /status
-   - Displays the status of the script as it self-reports throughout it's functions /get_system_uptime
+   - Self-Reported status of the script's health /system_uptime
-   - Displays the system uptime
+   - Timestamp of when the system was turned on
 ```

 ---